iceLearn/Open-online-study-group-/README.md

 # Open Learn Research
-## Welcome to the OpenLearnresearch project :tada
+## Welcome to the OpenLearnresearch project
 Hey there..
 We are glad you thought of looking at our project..
 But let's get to know..

 * Have you ever taken a Coursera or edX course?